Group One Betting Guide

-The Caulfield Guineas is a major betting race and our bookmakers typically get markets up months in advance.
+The Caulfield Guineas is a major betting race and our racing betting sites typically get markets up months in advance.
 The bookies will often offer futures, fixed win and fixed place markets which will be available throughout the year and punters can find the best value with the bookmakers listed below.

 How to find the winner of the Caulfield Guineas

 It’s natural for punters to navigate towards the favoured runners, and that’s not a bad strategy when betting on the Caulfield Guineas.
-The three-year-old group 1 has a great record with favourites, with five winning over the past 10 years.
+The three-year-old group 1 has a great record with favourites, with four winning over the past seven years.

-The list of favourites to win is a long list, featuring 11 runners from the last 33 years alone and it’s a great form guide for racing to come.
+The list of horses to top the Caulfield Guineas betting and win is long, featuring 12 runners from the last 34 years alone and it’s a great form guide for racing to come.

 The Ken Keys-trained Rich Enuff finished second in 2014 behind Shooting To Win.
 Pierro was the biggest upset of Caulfield Guineas history when it ran second behind All Too Hard paying only $1.22, but All Too Hard proved its worth further down the track.